My Site

 What you'll need: What you need to do:

 • Plan out the action you want to capture.
-Because you'll be setting up your action using the model and map viewers, the only limits on what you can do is what the models themselves can do
+Because you'll be setting up your action using the game's models directly, the only limits on what you can do is what the model's animations can do.

 • Make the character do the animation you want to see (talking, dancing, etc.)